-Sake Manju is literally a Japanese steamed bun made with sake.
-According to the article “饅頭” on Japanese Wikipedia, there are many variations of Sake Manju in Japan, and the shape, the taste, and the making method differ depending on the region.
+According to the article 饅頭 on Japanese Wikipedia, there are many variations of Sake Manju in Japan, whose shape, taste, and making method differ depending on the region.

-The dough of this Sake Manju is soft and fluffy, while the Anko filling inside with a floral fragrance that comes from sake lees was unexpectedly easy to eat and quite delicious!
+The dough is soft and fluffy, while the Anko inside has a floral fragrance from sake lees.
+And the overall cake was much easier to eat and more delicious than I imagined!

 Lastly, here are the specific ingredients and nutrition facts of the Sake Manju from Yamazaki Baking.